mbhall88/doherty-seminar-20210408/content/home/inference.md

 ### PanRG-based variant calling

+<p class="fragment fade-in-then-semi-out">No need to pick reference up-front</p>
-<p class="fragment fade-in-then-semi-out">Find the closest recombinant of your sample</p>
+<p class="fragment fade-in-then-semi-out">Find the closest recombinant to your sample</p>
 <p class="fragment fade-in">Much better starting point - variation (should be) more succinct</p>

 ---